I recently found this tarnished gem, in a Longview, Washington pawnshop.

 These basses always have a punchy attack, with a round focused sound, that really penetrates in any musical setting.

-One of my most popular (and hard to get) models.
+One of the most popular Shen (and hard to get) models.

-Adjustable bridge, fully set up, and adjuste.
+Adjustable bridge, fully set up, and adjusted.
 Shen soft bag incl.

-Set up and adjusted, with D'Addario Helicore strings, adjustable bridge and padded gig bag.
+Set up and adjusted, with D'Addario Helicore Hybrid strings, adjustable bridge and padded bag.

 Same set up as above.